1000BytesInnovations/GITHUB_ACTIONS_AWS_ECR-DOCKER1/viv_git_actions/README.md

-# SFO Air Traffic Analytics Data Pipeline
+# Json to Structured Data Pipeline Project

-Welcome to our SFO Air Traffic Analytics Data Pipeline project!
+Welcome to our Json to Structured Data Pipeline Project!
 In this repository, we have developed a robust and automated data pipeline to extract, load, transform, and analyze air traffic statistics from San Francisco International Airport (SFO) datasets.
 Our approach emphasizes leveraging cloud-native, cost-effective, and serverless technologies to efficiently process and model data for analytical purposes.

 ## High-Level Objective